 Most attorney commercials on television are 30 seconds long.
-Other than being familiar by seeing someone frequently, it is rare that anyone who advertises on television can impart any real meaningful information about himself or herself enough to encourage you to trust your case to him or her.
+Other than being familiar with seeing someone frequently, it is rare that anyone who advertises on television can impart any real meaningful information about himself or herself enough to encourage you to trust your case with him or her.

 Interestingly, many large television-advertising law firms are nothing more than referral services.
 The attorneys who are given the cases must pay the attorney who is the “spokesperson” a percentage of your case.

 What is wrong with that, exactly?

 Well, you may think that the attorney spending all the money on the TV advertising campaign must be successful, but this is not always the truth.
 In reality, if attorneys need to settle cases to pay monthly advertising and the “spokesperson” (the attorney on television) needs funds to pay for the ads, your case could get settled on the cheap and you would not even know it.
 Sometimes, clients are even advised to settle their case when, in fact, short-term considerations are not for the clients, but for the attorneys.